Context Order Bias: Why This LLM Only Sold Apples and Oranges

 The setup

-The application used a standard chat completion pattern, a system prompt with product descriptions, behavioural rules, and a user message:
+The application used a standard chat completion pattern.
+A system prompt with product descriptions, behavioural rules, and a user message:

 system_prompt_input = '''